Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 	18 8005204 LOC101929141 101929141
 	19 8005221         <NA>      <NA>

-Please note two things about the above results.
+Please note three things about the above results.
 First, the PROBEID column in the returned `data.frame` has the same order as the input ids.
 Second, some of the Affymetrix IDs map to more than one gene.
 All of the mappings are returned, with a message that there was a 1:many mapping for some of the `keys`.
 Because of the 1:many mappings, the dimensions of the returned `data.frame` do not match the dimensions of the data we would like to annotate (e.g., we wanted information for five IDs, and got 19 rows of data returned).
+Third, if one of the `keys` has no annotation (the last one), an `NA` value is returned.

 If we want to guarantee that the returned data are in the same order *and* are the same length as the input `keys` vector, we can use `mapIds` instead.
-However, `mapIds` can only do one `keytype` at a time, and returns a `vector` rather than a `data.frame`.
+However, `mapIds` can only do one `keytype` at a time, and returns a `vector` or `list` rather than a `data.frame`.
 Unlike `select`, which has a default value for the keytype, `mapIds` requires a fourth argument, specifying the `keytype` of the `keys` we are using.